janoleko/RTMBdist/README.md

 [![R-CMD-check](https://github.com/janoleko/RTMBdist/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/janoleko/RTMBdist/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `RTMBdist` package extends the functionality of the [`RTMB`](https://kaskr.r-universe.dev/RTMB) framework by providing a collection of non-standard probability distributions that are compatible with automatic differentiation (AD).
-While `RTMB` enables flexible and efficient modelling - including random effects - its built-in support is limited to standard distributions.
-This package fills that gap by offering additional, AD-compatible distributions, broadening the range of models that can be implemented and estimated using `RTMB`.
+The [`RTMB`](https://kaskr.r-universe.dev/RTMB) package enables powerful and flexible statistical modelling with rich random effect structures using automatic differentiation (AD).
+However, its built-in support for probability distributions is limited to standard cases. `RTMBdist` fills this gap by providing a collection of non-standard, AD-compatible distributions, extending the range of models that can be implemented and estimated within `RTMB`.
+All the distributions implemented in `RTMBdist` allow for automatic simulation and residuals calculation by `RTMB`.

 The full list of distributions currently available is given in the [List of